SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 # Description
-This sample uses the SAP Approuter as web server and forwards requests to a Java backend application running on the SAP Java buildpack.
+This sample uses the SAP application router as a web server and forwards requests to a Java back-end application running on the SAP Java buildpack.
-In a typcal UI5 application, the approuter would server HTML files and REST data would be provided by a backend application.
+In a typcal UI5 application, the application router server HTML files and REST data would be provided by a back-end application.
 To focus on the security part, UI5 has been omitted.

 # Coding
 The web.xml of the application must use auth-method with value XSUAA.
 This enables authentication of requests using incoming OAuth authentication tokens.